Barry Popkin: Research

 More recently he worked with the Mexican government on a number of panels and commissions related to creating a healthier diet and preventing increased obesity and Diabetes.
-He is currently working with Mexican colleagues to evaluate the Mexican sugar-sweetened beverage and nonessential food taxes to learn how they impact food purchasing patterns and ultimately diet and health.
-He is working with a number of countries in Asia and Latin America on related large-scale activities to help reduce the risks of poor diets and obesity.
+He also assisted Chilean colleagues working to create a set of healthy food policies in Chile.
+He then worked with Mexican colleagues to evaluate the Mexican sugar-sweetened beverage and nonessential food taxes to learn how they impact food purchasing patterns and ultimately diet and health.

+He also worked with Chilean colleagues to evaluate their healthy food policies.
+Then his program expanded to wqrk first with other countries in Latin America and South Africa.
+And more recently to expand to other African and Asian countries.

-His Global Food Research Program at UNC has been done in collaboration with Professors Shu Wen Ng and Lindsey Smith Taillie.
-Together they are working in a set of countries around the world in addition to Mexico on the design and evaluation and also research support for in-country research collaborators on policy advocacy.
+His Global Food Research Program at UNC has been done in collaboration with Professors Shu Wen Ng and Lindsey Smith Taillie who in 2026 took over leadership of the Global Food Research Program.
+Initially when he led the program they worked with other countries [along with Mexico and Chile).
+These included also research support for in-country research collaborators on policy advocacy.
 Those countries include Brazil, Colombia, South Africa, Jamaica and Barbados.

-As part of an evaluation fund he leads, they are working with the Chilean government and colleagues at the Institute of Nutrition and Food Technology and the Chronicas group at the Universidad Peruana Cayetano Heredia in Lima.
+They also worked with South Africa in evaluating its tax on sugary beverages (the health promotion levy).

+Popkin has received a large number of major honors for his scientific work.The list below is unique in that he received national and global awards for his research as well as his mentoring of 66 PhD students and his public service, The awards are isted below: